Scaffold and Deploy FastAPI Application

 Now click the

-button to continue creating the environment: -
+Go to deployment flowbutton to continue creating the environment:

 In the Deployment Flow details page, click the + Create environment button to create new environment and fill in the required fields: